 Using the same OAuth and granular access controls to secure your data.

-99.999999999% durability, achieved through erasure coding that stores data pieces redundantly across multiple disks located in different power and network failure domains.
+99.999999999% annual durability, achieved through erasure coding that stores data pieces redundantly across multiple disks located in different power and network failure domains.
 Such distributed storage means data survives even in the event of the simultaneous loss of two disks.

 No minimum object size.